Shingles Guide

 • All biologics and most disease- modifying anti-rheumatic drugs DMARDs.

 Obtain medical history prior to vaccination with Zostavax, check contraindications of Zostavax in immunocompromised individuals.
+Please note: Zostavax is no longer NIP listed but is still available on a private script.

 In persons who are or have recently been immunocompromised, the safety of administering Zostavax should always be considered on a case-by-case basis.
 If there is uncertainty around the level of immunocompromise and when vaccine administration may be safe, vaccination should be withheld and expert advice sought from the treating physician and/or an immunisation specialist.